wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 ### Front-End Frameworks

 Front-end frameworks like Bootstrap, Foundation, and Tailwind provide a core library of common front-end styles and patterns to help accelerate responsive web development.
 While each has its own proprietary syntax, they all help us write less CSS and JS code from scratch.

-In this example, we're going to add `Bootstrap 5.3` classes to our existing HTML.
-In doing so, we can eliminate a surprising amount of our existing styles and javascript.
+In this example, we're going to add `Bootstrap 5.3` classes to our HTML.
+In doing so, we can eliminate a surprising amount of existing styles and javascript.
 Here are some of the Bootstrap classes we'll be using:

 ```
 gap-2, gap-md-5